mhassan1900/DupFinder/README.md

 Use Dupfinder to find duplicate files (via command line or desktop GUI) from a given set of directories.
-It uses hashsum signatures today, but may use some other techniques as well in the future.
+It uses a combination of file sizes and hashsum signatures today to detect and report exact duplicates.

 Features
 --------